A women stretching before she begins her run on a Fall day as she wears her Middle Trail Running shorts and sage green t-shirt.

 Warm Up Exercises to Supercharge Your Run

-These quick warm up exercises are meant to be practical, easy to follow, and require minimal to no equipment.
+These quick, dynamic warm up exercises are meant to be practical, easy to follow, and require minimal to no equipment.
 They include:

 1. Standing Ankle Mobilization